Lump-sum death benefit

 • your estate, when there are no eligible dependents

-*The disability benefits basis is the greater of effective salary, as reported to the Board, or the median effective salary as of the date any benefits payments begin, up to the IRS compensation limit.
+*The death and disability benefits basis is the greater of your effective salary, as reported to the Board, or the median effective salary as of the date any benefits payments begin, up to the IRS compensation limit.